Apalachicola Maritime Museum

 Apalachicola National Estuarine Research Reserve & Visitor/Nature Center

 Not to be missed, the Center richly interprets the diverse habitat found within this 246,000-acre reserve, which is one of 25 sites designated by the National Oceanic and Atmospheric Administration to provide long-term estuarine research and monitoring, education and interpretation, and resource management, as a basis for more informed coastal management decisions.
 The 3,000-square-foot center features marine habitat displays, including three simulations of key aquatic habitats in the river, bay, and gulf.
 The Howell Building houses a 100-seat capacity auditorium, is equipped for slide and video presentations, and provides space for the Reserve’s monthly guest lecture series.
-These lectures are recorded on video and incorporated into the Reserve’s audio/video library which is available to the public.

 E.O.
 Wilson Biophilia Center at Nokuse Plantation